Amstrad CPC 464: Technical specifications

-Its sound is supplied using the General Instruments AY-3-8912 sound chip that provides 3-voice, 8-octave sound capacity through a built-in loudspeaker with volume control.
+Its sound is supplied using the General Instrument AY-3-8912 sound chip that provides 3-voice, 8-octave sound capacity through a built-in loudspeaker with volume control.
 Later versions of the 464 have a headphone jack that can also be used for external speakers.

 The CPC 464's code name during development was 'Arnold'.

 Reception

 The 464 was popular with consumers for various reasons.
 Aside from the joystick port, the computer, keyboard, and tape deck were all combined into one unit that attached to the monitor via two cables.
 The monitor also contained the power supply unit which powered the whole unit via one wall plug.
 It did not have very many wires and was simple enough for even the most inexperienced user to install.